The 3 stages of labour

 What is slow labour?

-Your baby is unlikely to stick to a timetable - they’ll come along in their own good time.
-Sometimes labour can be slower than expected if your baby’s in a bit of an awkward position or your contractions aren’t very strong or regular1.
+Your baby is unlikely to stick to a timetable – they’ll come along in their own good time.
+Sometimes, your labour progress can be slower than expected, especially if your baby’s in a bit of an awkward position or your contractions aren’t very strong or regular1.

 Slow labour signs